The Royal Residence

 As a floating Royal residence, Britannia was famous across the globe for hosting magnificent state receptions and banquets, and guests would experience the same grandeur and sense of occasion as at any of the Royal palaces.
 The State Apartments were an elegant setting to entertain world leaders such as Sir Winston Churchill, Nelson Mandela, Ronald Reagan and Rajiv Gandhi.

 Britannia was the first, and indeed the last, truly global Royal Yacht.
 Wherever in the world the Yacht went, a little bit of Britain went too.

 The Royal Family

-As well as her formal role, as The Queen’s floating palace and British Ambassador, Britannia allowed the Royal Family some rare privacy away from their public duties and was famously described by The Queen as “the one place I can truly relax”.
+As well as her formal role, as the monarch's floating palace and British Ambassador, Britannia allowed the Royal Family some rare privacy away from their public duties and was famously described by Queen Elizabeth II as “the one place I can truly relax”.

 A Personal Touch

-Britannia was the one Royal residence for which both The Queen and Prince Philip had final say in its design.
-The Queen and Prince Philip's inspiration for choosing Britannia's signature blue paint was inspired by one of their wedding gifts, the Racing Yacht Bluebottle.
+Britannia was the one Royal residence for which both Queen Elizabeth II and Prince Philip had final say in its design.
+The inspiration for choosing Britannia's signature blue paint was inspired by one of their wedding gifts, the Racing Yacht Bluebottle.